 As a new AIE Partner we are currently developing our roster of professional teaching artists.
 Until our roster is complete we will also be utilizing the fine list of professional teaching artists that have been rostered by our neighboring AIE Partners.

 Interested in becoming a teaching artist?
-Read about it on the Become an AIE Artist page
+Read about the process: Become an AIE Artist